 Giardia lamblia is a parasite that also penetrates lakes and rivers through sewage and animal waste.
 It causes gastrointestinal illness (e.g., diarrhea, vomiting, cramps).
 Giardia outbreaks can occur in communities where water supplies become contaminated with raw sewage.
 It can be contracted by drinking water from lakes or streams where water-dwelling animals such as beavers and muskrats, or where domestic animals such as sheep, have caused contamination.

-Studies had been conducted and had shown that this microorganism could survive in cold waters for a long period of time.
+Studies had been conducted and had shown that this microorganism could survive in cold waters for a long period.

 How Do They Affect our Health?